Potty Training Boys in only 3 Days – Tips, Tales and Takes

 More normal morning stuff…..

-Then, he called from the living room as I was getting a drink – “Dad I have to go the bathroom”.
+Then, he called from the living room as I was getting a drink – “Dad, I have to go to the bathroom”.

 So nap time.
 I vegged and cleaned up a bit since Katie was in transit to get home.